juliusoh/lfz-full-stack-lessons/exercises/express-post-json/README.md

     ```json
     {
       "id": 1,
-      "name": "Tim Horist",
+      "name": "Brendan Eich",
       "course": "JavaScript",
       "grade": 100
     }
     ```
-1. Test that your server is storing all of the grades you give it by sending a `GET` request to `/api/grades` with HTTPie.
+1. Test that your server is storing all of the grades you give it by sending another `GET` request to `localhost:3000/api/grades` with HTTPie.

 <p align="middle">
   <img src="images/express-post-json.gif">